emmayisun/emmayisun.github.io/_posts/2023-12-15-williams-cnbc.md

 tags: [cut, williams]
 top: 2
 new: 2
-summary: "this is to see if it would work or not."
+article_excerpt: "this is to see if it would work or not."
 ---
 #### Headline
 [FED'S WILLIAMS: WE AREN'T REALLY TALKING ABOUT RATE CUTS RIGHT NOW](#cut1)